-After gaining his first degree in 1974, Yuri Shafranik began his professional career as a technician for one of Russia’s largest oil manufacturers of the time, Lagnepasneftegaz Company, in Tyumen.
+After achieving his first degree in 1974, Yuri Shafranik began his professional career as a technician for one of Russia’s largest oil manufacturers of the time, Lagnepasneftegaz Company, in Tyumen.
 By 1987 he was Chief Executive Officer of the same company.

-Following on from this success, in 1993, Yuri Shafranik became the Russian Fuel and Energy Minister.
+Following on from this success, in 1993 Yuri Shafranik became the Russian Fuel and Energy Minister.
 Over a period of three years, he reformed the country’s energy and fuel industries.
 These important changes ensured the industries became market-driven, supporting economic growth on a local and national scale.
 During this time, he also encouraged interest in the 1995 Production Sharing Agreements Law, which laid the groundwork for the implementation of the Sakhalin-1 and Sakhalin-2 projects.
 These developments saw Russia gain partnerships with key businesses in the energy sector such as Sodeco, Exxon, Royal Dutch Shell, Mitsubishi and Marathon oil.
 These projects were also essential to the development of the resource-rich Sakhalin island, supporting further economic progress.

 The Caspian Pipeline Consortium was a third international project that was able to develop due to Yuri Shafranik’s reforms.
-Through a partnership between Russia and Chevron, Mobil, Oman Oil, Agip, KazMunayGas and British Gas, the group constructed the largest international oil transportation project with a trunk oil pipeline over 1,500 km long.
+Through a combined partnership between Russia and Chevron, Mobil, Oman Oil, Agip, KazMunayGas and British Gas, the group constructed the largest international oil transportation project with a trunk oil pipeline over 1,500 km long.